 Hazing can look different depending on the types of rituals the organization puts its inductees through.
 Keep an eye out for a few common signs of hazing to catch it in your child’s life early.
 Though it can be difficult to identify hazing if your child lives on campus or outside of the home, conversations with your teen may lead you to the truth if you know what to look for.
 Unexplained injuries, grades slipping in school, or sudden feelings of depression, fear, or anxiety or all potential signs of hazing on campus.

 Educate Your Teen

 If your child is planning on joining any type of school-related organization, warn him or her about the dangers of hazing.
 Make sure your teen knows that people have gotten seriously injured and even killed during hazing rituals.
 Tell your child to be afraid of participating in hazing, not of telling school authorities about the experience.
 In many cases, teens don’t realize they’re going through hazing.
 Teach your child to identify hazing when it occurs by asking a few simple questions.

 If a teen is afraid to tell parents, new members of the group, newspaper reporters, or administrators about what’s going on, it’s most likely a case of hazing.
 If the activity puts new members at risk of physical or emotional trauma, such as instances of abuse, it’s hazing.
-Let your teen know that these are signs that something is amiss and that he or she should tell authorities.
+Let your teen know that these are signs that something is amiss and that he or she should tell the authorities.
 It’s up to your child to be proactive about his or her safety from hazing rituals.
 Your teen should feel confident in reporting hazing to campus officials – before someone gets hurt.